ccastromar/todo-app/README.md

 I think Vue it’s easier, but any frontend framework could be good for this API.

 The app has some basic functionality:
--Login user
+- Login user
--Register user
+- Register user
--List all todos
+- List all todos
--Add a todo
+- Add a todo
--Delete a todo (need to login first)
+- Delete a todo (need to login first)
--Mark a todo completed (only in UI.
+- Mark a todo completed (only in UI.
 TODO: persist in DB)

 ## Installation